orthecreedence/cl-async/README.md

 (cl-async-test:run-tests)
 ```

-As bugs happen (or as I remember old bugs and encounter new bugs) I'll be adding
+As bugs happen (or as I remember old bugs) I'll be adding more tests.
-more tests.

 ### TODO
 See the [TODO list](https://github.com/orthecreedence/cl-async/issues).